fugalh/jamb/README.md

     ./test.sh

 A full build of from zero takes about 4 minutes on my Raspberry Pi Zero 2W.

+To regenerate `build.sh` (needs a newer version of tup than is in Raspbian, so I run it on Mac):

+    git clean -dxf
+    tup generate build.sh linux/jamb

 # Mac setup (for core development)
 Compilation on a Raspberry Pi Zero 2W is quite slow, so I do most of my development on my laptop with MIDI fakes and approval testing.